TL-Developer/desafios-js/flat-array/README.md

 # Maruta Challange

-This challange was sent ny Maruta.
-It consist of a given array of nested object which should be flatted into one only array of those objects.
+This challange was sent by Maruta.
+It consists of a given array of nested object which should be flatted into only one array of those objects.

 For example, the array bellow: